railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

    :scale: 75
    :align: center

-   *Tracing upstream in Make to Order*
+   *Tracing Upstream in Make to Order*

 .. figure:: images/stock_traceability_downstream.png
    :scale: 75
    :align: center

-   *Tracing downstream in Make to Stock*
+   *Tracing Downstream in Make to Stock*

-Finally, on a lot, you can enter data on all the operations that have been done on the product.
-That forms a useful history of the pre-sales operations.
+Finally, on a lot, you can enter data on all the operations that have been done for the product.
+That keeps a useful history of the pre-sales operations.

 ..
 Copyright © Open Object Press.
 All rights reserved.